gregorio-project/hyphen-la/doc/modern-hyphenation.md

 	- *su-sci-pio* (not *sus-cipio*), *su-spen-do* (not *sus-pendo*), *su-sti-neo* (not *sus-tineo*)

-4. When a common letter has fallen away at the word boundary, the word boundary is ignored.
+4. Where a common letter has fallen away at the word boundary, the word boundary is ignored.
 The word is hyphenated according to the general rules.
 A possible hyphenation point after the first letter of the second element is suppressed.
 	- *tran-scribo* (< *trans* + *scribo*)
 	- *di-stringo* (< *dis* + *stringo*)
 	- *an-tea* (< *ante* + *ea*)